 One such film was Ousmane Sembène's Black Girl.
 What this low-key film (intentionally) lacks in soundtrack, spectacle, and speed, it makes up for with insightful filmmaking that verges on poetry.

-Diouana (Mbissine Thérèse Diop) may not be a plantation slave, but she's still practically "owned" by the white family she serves in France after having left her poor village in Dakar, Senegal.
+Diouana (played by Mbissine Thérèse Diop) may not be a plantation slave, but she's still practically "owned" by the white family she serves in France after having left her poor village in Dakar, Senegal.

 The original French title La noire de... translate to "the black girl of..." (which is in reference to the film's themes of dual identity/nationality and a sense of being owned).
 Director Ousmane Sembène was also born in Senegal before he moved to France.